llali/generator-azuredatastudio/generators/app/templates/ext-keymap/vsc-extension-quickstart.md

-# Welcome to your VS Code Extension
+# Welcome to your SQL Operations Studio Extension

 ## What's in the folder
 * This folder contains all of the files necessary for your extension pack.